 It gives me a sort of shivver and scare

 But once I git started; well then I don’t care.

 Kiskaddon has a number of cold weather poems, no doubt inspired by his cowboying years in Colorado.
 This poem appeared in the Western Livestock Journal and on the Los Angeles Union Stockyards calendar.

 This year’s triple CD from CowboyPoetry.com, MASTERS: VOLUME THREE, the poetry of Bruce Kiskaddon, has over 60 tracks of the poetry of Bruce Kiskaddon (1878-1950), recited by voices from the past and from today’s top reciters and poets.

 This photograph is from top cowboy poet, South Dakota rancher, and quilt champion Yvonne Hollenbeck.
 It was taken a few years ago, and she commented, “Ahh, the life of a ranchwife in South Dakota in winter.
 We just scooped two long lines of bunks (wet heavy snow) so we could feed the calves…That was just half of ’em in the picture.
 We feed ground feed into the bunks.
 I think there’s two rows of 11.”

-Yvonne is headed to the Western Folklife Center’s 35th annual National Cowboy Poetry Gathering, January 28-February 2, 2019 in Elko, Nevada.
-Find more at nationalcowboypoetrygathering.org.
+Yvonne is headed to the Western Folklife Center’s 36th annual National Cowboy Poetry Gathering, January 27-February 1, 2020 in Elko, Nevada.
+She joins a great group of poets, musicians, and others at this “granddaddy” of all gatherings.
+Go!
+And find more at nationalcowboypoetrygathering.org.